itshowrohitworks/mlstructure/README.md

 ## Activate (Example for macOS/Linux)
 source .venv/bin/activate

-3. Install the ProjectInstall all dependencies and the package itself in editable mode for development.Bash# Installs dependencies listed in setup.py (which uses requirements.txt)
+Install the Project, Install all dependencies and the package itself in editable mode for development.
+Installs dependencies listed in setup.py (which uses requirements.txt)

 ## The -e flag allows source code changes to be reflected instantly.
 uv pip install -e .